St Oswald's Way

 Lindisfarne to Humshaugh in 8 Days Walking Code: SO9

-Of all the full length St Oswald’s Way holidays, the 7 and 8 day holidays are the most popular.
-For the reasonably fit walker this holiday provides a good balance between time and distance.
-There is one day of 18 miles in the middle of the holiday.
+Of all the full length St Oswald’s Way itineraries, the 7 and 8 day itineraries are the most popular.
+For the reasonably fit walker this itinerary provides a good balance between time and distance.
+There is one day of 18 miles in the middle of the route.

 |Day 1||Travel to Lindisfarne for your first nights accommodation|